Have you ever wondered why your dog stretches on you?

 Are you able to identify the difference between a stretch as a sign of affection versus a sign of a medical condition?

-This post will guide you through 23 reasons why your dog stretches and how to tell what’s happening.
+This post will guide you through 23 different reasons why your dog stretches and how to tell what’s happening.

 Common Dog Behaviors Related to Stretching